 We will assist schools directly or indirectly by establishing strategic partnerships with leading experts in this field that can provide services designed to: help evaluate existing campus programs; assess the need for improvements; help schools set strategy and provide training for faculty and students; and raise awareness about resources available for all involved.

-Join us for a night of dinner, drinks and dancing in celebration of Kyle Johnson’s life on Saturday, June 1st at The Loft at Plainridge Park Casino.
+Join us for a night of dinner, drinks and dancing as we continue our journey of spreading mental health awareness on Saturday, November 28th at Lake Pearl in Wrentham!

 We are incredibly proud to have partnered with The Jed Foundation in our mission to promote open and honest communication about the mental health challenges teens and young adults face in today’s society.
 JED equips teens and young adults with the skills and knowledge to help themselves and each other; partners with high schools and colleges to strengthen their mental health, substance misuse and suicide prevention programs and systems; and encourages community awareness, understanding and action for young adult mental health.